elliotfayman/Library_SAIT/README.md

 # Welcome to my Library Project!!

 This project was created in fullfilment of the intern project given to SAIT student web developers.
+It utilizes a MYSQL database along with several ruby gems such as devise, mail_opener, rspec, and more!

 ---